-Figure 4-2-20 Digital Input Control Configuration page Screenshot
+Figure 4-2-1-20 Digital Input/Output Control Configuration page Screenshot

-Object Description Enable Check the Enable checkbox to enable Digital Input function.
-Uncheck the Enable checkbox to disable Digital Input function.
-DI Condition As Digital Input: Allows user to select High to Low or Low to High.
+Object Description Enable Check the Enable checkbox to enable Digital Input / Output function.
+Uncheck the Enable checkbox to disable Digital Input / Output function.
+Condition As Digital Input: Allows user to select High to Low or Low to High.
 This means a signal received by system is from High to Low or From Low to High.
 It will trigger an action that logs a customize message or issue the message from the switch.
-Event Description Allows user to set a customized message for Digital Input function alarming. • Action As Digital Input: Allows user to record alarm message to System log , syslog or issues out via SNMP Trap or SMTP.
+As Digital Output: Allows user to select High to Low or Low to High.
+This means that when the switch is power-failed or port-failed, then system will issue a High or Low signal to an external device such as an alarm.
+Event Description Allows user to set a customized message for Digital Input function alarming.
+Event As Digital Input: Allows user to record alarm message to System log, syslog or issues out via SNMP Trap or SMTP.
 As default SNMP Trap and SMTP are disabled, please enable them first if you want to issue alarm message via them.
+As Digital Output: Allows user to monitor an alarm from port failure, power failure, Digital Input and Digital Input 1(DI 1) which means if Digital Output has detected these events, then Digital Output would be triggered according to the setting of Condition.
+Power Alarm Allows user to choose which power module that needs to be monitored.
+Port Alarm Allows user to choose which port that needs to be monitored.